Mandala Health - Counselling Psychotherapy

 Depth psychotherapy is defined by the basic idea that the human psyche is only partially conscious and is largely an unconscious process.
 The unconscious contains personal experiences that have been repressed or forgotten; as well as collective or transpersonal archetypal psychological "forces."
 It operates on the premise that all people possess unconscious, archetypal, psychological traits, that influence the functioning - physical, mental, emotional and spiritual - of the natural personality.
 Depth psychotherapy focuses on the subtle, unconscious, archetypal and transpersonal aspects of human experience.

 Depth psychotherapies don’t generally focus specifically on day to day life-problems or issues, instead they focus on the subtle, unconscious, archetypal and transpersonal aspects of human experience.
 They emphasise the broader scope of an individual’s psychic development, maturation or individuation processes.
-Carl Jung’s depth therapy addressed the issue of how complexes, archetypes and ego-self dynamics change throughout the individuation process.
-It addresses personality complexes, emotions and archetypal influences throughout the conscious and unconscious dilemma, and helps people confront, discover and integrate previously unknown aspects of the self, into the personality.
+Carl Jung’s depth therapy addressed the issue of how complexes, archetypes and ego-self dynamics change throughout life, through the individuation development and maturation process.
+It addresses personality, complexes, emotions and archetypal influences in conscious and unconscious dilemmas.
+It helps people confront, discover and integrate previously unknown aspects of them-'self', into their personality.
 This approach is based on the premise that engaging and incorporating each of the elements and layers of unconscious content, brings increased self-discovery, growth, individuation and emotional well-being.